A dirty gas grill sits open.

 A grill brush is used to clean grill grates soaking in soap and water.

-There are several ways to clean the grates of your grill that range from an inexpensive, quick option to a deep clean that is a little more time-consuming.
-Depending on how often and how well you’ve cleaned the grill grates will determine which method is best for you.
+There are several ways to clean your grill grates, ranging from an inexpensive, quick option to a deep clean that is a little more time-consuming.
+Depending on how often and how well you have cleaned the grill grates, you will determine which method is best for you.

 Quick and Easy Method